-Widening the GWB North Path would have a significant economic impact on Upper Manhattan, based on a model developed for the Walkway over the Hudson.1 2 3 A linear park across the GWB would:
+Widening the North Path while maintaining the historic views would have a significant impact on Upper Manhattan.
+Based on a model developed to quantify the Walkway over the Hudson, a linear park across the GWB would:1 2 3

-- Induce daily average spending of $94.26 per nonresident visitor [Hard to believe, if locals are involved]
+- Induce daily average spending of $94.26 per non-resident visitor

-- Directly result in new spending of $27 million per year; with multipliers, $42 million
+- Attract new spending of $27 million per year; with multipliers, $42 million

 Tourism – Rockland, Westchester, the Bronx

-Rutgers University found that biking and walking added $497 million to New Jersey’s economy in 2011 – or $56 per person.4 Applying the same rate to the 2.9 million residents of the Lower Hudson Valley, travel by bike and foot would add $164 million to the region’s annual receipts.5
+Rutgers University found that biking and walking added $497 million to New Jersey’s economy in 2011—or $56 per person.4 Extending the per capita rate to the 2.9 million residents of the Lower Hudson Valley adds $164 million to the region’s annual receipts.5

-The shared-use path across Mario M. Cuomo Bridge is now drawing thousands of cyclists per day.
-These cyclists shuttle between that bridge and the George, passing and patronizing food and retail locations in Rockland, Westchester and the Bronx.6
+The shared-use path across Mario M. Cuomo Bridge draws thousands of cyclists per day.
+Many shuttle between it and the GWB, passing and patronizing food and retail locations in Rockland, Westchester and the Bronx.6

-The Cuomo and Kosciuszko bridges and the Empire State Trail represent investments of $500 million in bike infrastructure across lower New York.
-All were made in the expectation that they would stimulate economic activity and job creation.7 8
+The Cuomo and Kosciuszko bridges and Empire State Trail represent $500 million invested in bike infrastructure across lower New York—with the expectation that they’d stimulate economic activity and job creation.7 8

-Their success will depend on the GWB’s capacity to support increasing volumes of users.
+For these projects to generate expected returns will largely depend on the GWB’s capacity to support increasing volumes of users.
 But the GWB is not likely to perform as needed, since the Port Authority’s plan meets no known standard for use as a cycling facility.9

 Tourism – Hudson Valley, Upstate

 Recreational cyclists are tourists.
-Many embark on take trips that extend hundreds, even thousands, of miles, visiting hotels, restaurants and other attractions on the way.
+Many embark on trips that extend hundreds of miles, visiting hotels, restaurants and other attractions on the way.

-Widening the GWB’s North Path paths will provide this cohort with durable capacity.
+Widening the GWB’s North Path paths will provide this cohort with reliable access.
 Otherwise, the stress and danger of crossing an inadequate facility, or being made to repeatedly walk the one-mile span, will squelch their enthusiasm for the sport and their capacity to undertake extended journeys.

 1 Walkway over the Hudson Historic State Park, https://tinyurl.com/ybv5yq8e